 Access to Justice: Delivering Restorative Justice for hate crime

 We aim to improve access to Restorative Justice for victims of hate crimes, so that they can make an informed choice about their recovery.
-Over the course of this three year project, Why me? will be working with three police forces and PCC areas to improve hate crime victims’ access to Restorative Justice.
+Over the course of this three year project, Why me? will be working with three police areas to improve hate crime victims’ access to Restorative Justice.

 The project seeks to improve the use of Restorative Justice with hate crime by:

 - Finding practical ways of improving victims of crimes’ access to Restorative Justice.

 - Discovering best practice for delivering Restorative Justice with hate crime.

 This project is important because hate crime is rising, and victims of hate crime are not getting the support that they need.
 Restorative Justice has the potential to break down barriers between victims of hate crimes and their offenders, and could have a significant benefit to both parties.
 Read more about the rationale for this project here

-- Firstly, connect our Restorative Justice expertise with that of anti-hate and identity-based organisations, to identify the particular needs and barriers for specific groups that need to be taken into account in the hate crime Restorative Justice process
+- Firstly, connecting our Restorative Justice expertise with that of anti-hate and identity-based organisations, to identify the particular needs and barriers for specific groups that need to be taken into account in the hate crime Restorative Justice process

-- Secondly, produce practical guidance for professionals on how the Restorative Justice process can be adjusted for specific groups’ needs
+- Secondly, producing practical guidance for professionals on how the Restorative Justice process can be adjusted for specific groups’ needs

-- Thirdly, capture this process in a model that can be used with different groups in different areas.
+- Thirdly, capturing this process in a model that can be used with different groups in different areas.
 So that guidance is always tailored to specific needs

 - Finally, surfacing any policy recommendations

-We will be working with Lancashire, Cambridgeshire and Avon & Somerset’s police Restorative Justice services.
+We are working with Lancashire, Cambridgeshire and Avon & Somerset’s police Restorative Justice services.
 We plan to work with others after this first phase.
 If you are interested in being involved in the project, get in touch with Ben Andrew on email@example.com.